Elderly Care Robotics Market Size:

 Drivers:

 - Ageing populations intensify demand: Globally, populations are ageing.
 In China alone, more than 310 million persons were over the age of 60 in 2024, and the shortfall of caregivers is more than 5.5 million.
 There is no doubt that robots can, and are, stepping into this area by addressing mobility support, health monitoring, and social companionship both privately and in institutional care settings.
 While robotic solutions are still expensive, they continue to progress beyond the experimental stage with the potential for practical, effective solutions.
-Interest from the government and rapid innovations in embodied AI systems foreshadow mass market adoption and growth in new innovative roles.
+Interest from the government and rapid innovations in embodied AI systems foreshadow mass market adoption and growth in new, innovative roles.

-- Workforce constraints and labour pressure: At the same time as growing demand for services is requiring more caregivers, the supply of caregivers is shrinking.
+- Workforce constraints and labour pressure: At the same time, growing demand for services is requiring more caregivers, and the supply of caregivers is shrinking.
 In Japan, staffing constraints are significant, with there being one applicant for every four vacancies in aged care.
 Robots, including AIREC, are currently being developed to assist with physical tasks such as repositioning and basic daily activities.
 This robotic capacity to reduce some physical strain, improve consistency, and function 24/7 provides practical and autonomous alternatives in response to workforce shortages.

 Challenges: